Kaspar123/STM/ws2812b/README.md

 ws2812b contains several parts:

    - ### config.h
         Configuration file that is used to configure PWM signal.
+        Config also contains all methods for ***GPIO, DMA, PWM Timer, Interrupt*** setup
         ***GPIO_PWM_PIN*** is used to set output pin.

    - ### layout.h